 A common misconception is that most real estate investors are people who have a lot of capital when venturing into the real estate business.

-There are many “rags to riches” stories of millionaires in the real estate industry that didn’t have any money when starting out.
+However, this is not true.
+There are many “rags to riches” stories of millionaires in the real estate industry who didn’t have any money when starting.

 The most important thing to have is the right mindset and education.